 As with any systemic transformation, you can expect bumps along the road.
 From experience, there are several major hurdles to overcome:

-First, to succeed with digital transformation strategies, companies need executive buy‑in—not just budget approvals, but a sustained investment of C‑suite time, energy, and resources.
+To succeed with digital transformation strategies, companies need executive buy‑in—not just budget approvals, but a sustained investment of C‑suite time, energy, and resources.
 The time and effort needed to implement change will compete with other business priorities, but it must remain the top priority across the organization.

-Second, you need a transition plan.
+You need a transition plan.
 Your current IT staff may lack the skills needed to implement complex process automation and machine learning.
 That’s OK.
 It will likely be important to keep legacy systems up and running as you transition to successor technologies.
 Digital transformation requires new skills, so it’s very important to provide the retraining needed to bring your talent up to speed.

-Third, companies must deal with what is often the elephant in the room—behavioral change.
+Companies must deal with what is often the elephant in the room—behavioral change.
 You can hire the best consultants and acquire the best new technology, but if your employees and leaders don’t embrace the change, it will be only marginally successful.
 Building great experiences can accelerate the change curve and help people adopt new behaviors faster.